Learn Hindi Fast with The Best Apps

 At the top of our list for the best apps to learn Hindi is OptiLingo.
 OptiLingo focuses on high-frequency words and phrases, so you can learn more by doing less.
 You’ll take the 80/20 approach to language learning, as you focus on SPEAKING, not TYPING in a foreign language.
 With just 5 lessons a week for 20 minutes a day, you can take huge strides towards fluency.

-The app offers a free lesson in every language, access to one language for $4.99 per month, and a premium version with access to all languages for $9.99 per month.
+The app offers a free trial in every language, access to one language for $4.99 per month, and a premium version with access to all languages for $9.99 per month.

 What’s the Best Way to Learn Hindi FAST?